innoweb-softsolutions/chase-iq/README.md

 4. Set up your LinkedIn credentials in the configuration file.

-5. Install and configure the LeadRocks Chrome extension (if using LeadRocks functionality).
+5. Install and configure the LeadRocks Chrome extension:
+   - Install from Chrome Web Store
+   - Log in to your LeadRocks account
+   - Ensure the extension has necessary permissions

 ## Project Structure